The simplest way to become an unattractive target and stay safe is found in two simple words,

 As a result I have learned “Guarantees” are hollow in the context of personal defense.

-“Your success in a survival situation will be largely determined by How you practiced.”
+“Your success in a survival situation is largely determined by How you practiced.”

 Your commitment to repeated, perfect, slow* iterations of fundamental movements is the scientifically proven way our brain creates an “automatic” response to a stimulus.

 (*Speed will come as a result, so slow enough to do it perfectly, every time.)

 Frankly, becoming a competent protector is not sexy or flashy and is a little monotonous and boring as you ingrain the fundamentals.

 The good news is it’s not complicated, nor costly, and does not discriminate based on size, strength, or agility.

 Some lean toward learning fancy techniques.
 This is fun and provides the illusion of feeling protected or can boost an ego.
 The truth is most of it is useless in application outside a training center with cooperative training partner.

 The consequences of “ego” training are often exposed when you need them most…outside a controlled environment with uncooperative training partners, they may not be effective, or even doable.